microsoft/playwright/docs/src/test-timeouts-js.md

 ## Expect timeout

-Web-first assertions like `expect(locator).toHaveText()` have a separate timeout, 5 seconds by default.
+Auto-retrying assertions like [`method: LocatorAssertions.toHaveText`] have a separate timeout, 5 seconds by default.
 Assertion timeout is unrelated to the test timeout.
 It produces the following error:

 ```txt
 example.spec.ts:3:1 › basic test ===========================